kstrauch94/Elevator-Visualizer/README.md

 - #const agents=N. line with N being the amount of elevators
 - #const floors = F. line with F being the amount of floors
 - #const startID = S. line for every elevator.
 The ID is replaced with the elevator ID and S is the starting position.
-- #const startingReqs = N line where N is the amount of request at time point 0.
-This is not currently being used but might be in the future.

 Example encodings and instances are provided in the encodings folder and in the instances folder respectively.